F5Networks/f5-aws-cloudformation-v2/examples/modules/function/README.md

  - At provisioning time, this template creates an S3 bucket in the deployment region and a supplemental Lambda function named **CopyZipsFunction**.
 This Lambda function and its accompanying resources are not required after deployment succeeds, and can be deleted.

  - This template's outputs include the ARN of the SNS topic resource.
-You can pass this value to the snsTopics input parameter of the examples/modules/bigip-autoscale module template to associate the topic with your Auto Scale group.
+You can pass this value to the snsTopics input parameter of the examples/modules/bigip-autoscale module template to associate the topic with your Autoscale group.

 ### Template Input Parameters